Order online pickup in store Download Our

 Transportation is essential for delivering vital products quickly.
 To reduce environmental impact, we have deployed routing algorithms to minimize miles driven, outfitted each vehicle with a tablet that enables route optimization, and formalized our engine idling procedure to reduce emissions.

 Shipment packaging choices also can lower environmental impact.
-We have adopted a new type of air pillow that uses less virgin material, resulting in a 25% reduction of raw material usage.
+We have adopted a new type of air pillow that uses less virgin material, resulting in a 30% reduction of raw material usage.
 In addition, we use paper that is 100% recycled (Forest Stewardship Council® certified) for packaging.
 Looking forward, our targets include:

 Our Supply Chain

 Remanufactured Parts are those that have some components that get worn down by daily use, even as other components (the “core”) remain undamaged.
 Remanufacturers salvage cores and rebuild the necessary elements – giving the component new life.
 We estimate that nearly 1 out of every 10 parts (9%) Parts Authority sells is remanufactured.
+(Statistic includes recycled batteries, which carry a core charge.)

 Product safety is important to our business.
-We are proud that out of 800,000 SKUs (Stock Keeping Units) offered, we only had 21 voluntary, supplier-initiated recalls.
-This means that only 0.0026 percent of all parts were recalled in 2022.
+We are proud that out of 800,000 SKUs (Stock Keeping Units) offered, we only had 26 voluntary, supplier-initiated recalls.
+This means that only 0.003 percent of all parts were recalled in 2023.

 Our People